 Car accidents can be traumatizing events that may linger with a victim for a long period of time.
 In some cases, victims of serious car accidents may even develop post-traumatic stress disorder (PTSD) after the crash.
 While it may be difficult to prove a case of PTSD after a car accident, that does not mean that the injury is not compensable.
 If you or a family member developed PTSD after a car accident, you should consult with an experienced Philadelphia car accident lawyer today.
 At The Reiff Law Firm, our injury lawyers will work tirelessly to help you pursue the compensation that you deserve for your injuries.
-The Reiff Law Firm explain whether you can sue for PTSD after a car accident in Pennsylvania.
+Our Bethlehem car accident attorneys explain whether you can sue for PTSD after a car accident in Pennsylvania.

 What is Post-Traumatic Stress Disorder?

 Post-traumatic stress disorder is a condition that occurs after a person is involved in a dangerous or shocking experience.
 For example, a person that is in a truck accident that claims the life of their spouse may experience symptoms of PTSD.
 You should also be aware of other scenarios that may cause a person to experience severe trauma, like observing a loved one suffer a motorcycle accident.

 Every year about 3 million people are involved in car accidents in the United States.
 Approximately 9% of those 3 million people develop PTSD after a serious car accident.